vinhnguyen2001/NewsApp/Readme.md

 + [GET]: /admin/api/users: get all account but only "ROLE_ADMIN" has permission.
 + [POST]: /api/user: register new account.
 Everyone has access.
-+ [PUT]:  /api/user: update info of account.
-Everyone has access.
++ [PUT]:  /api/user: update info of account.Only "ROLE_USER" has permission.
 + [DELETE]: /admin/api/delete: soft-delete.
 Delete account.
 Only "ROLE_ADMIN" has permission.